spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/multiserver-shooter/tutorial-multiserver-cloudtest.md

 ## 3: Test changes in the cloud
 ### Step 1: Build your workers

-## Step 4: Test your changes in the cloud

-### Build your assemblies

-An assembly is what’s created when you run `BuildWorker.bat`.
-They’re `.zip` files that contain all the files that your game uses when running in the cloud.
+When you build your workers, you create an assembly.
+They’re `.zip` files that contain all the files that the SpatialOS Runtime uses when your run your game in the cloud.
+To do this you run a batch file,  `BuildWorker.bat`.

 **Note:** You must close the Unreal Editor before building your workers.
 If the Editor is open when you try to build your workers the command will fail.